zoharbabin/kaltura-discord/kaltura-discord/README.md

 - Ensure that the `config/default_config.json` file exists and is valid JSON
 - Check if the `config/overrides` directory exists and is writable
 - Verify that server-specific configurations are correctly formatted

+#### Discord Activity Issues

+- Ensure that the Discord Application ID is correct
+- Verify that the Discord Activity URL is accessible
+- Check if the user is in a voice channel
+- Look for specific error messages in the logs

 ### Logs